-- or suitably signposted in-ground hydrants would be an acceptable alternative; - in regard to the general locational requirements for fire b. hydrants - Part 3.2.2.2 (a), (e), (f), (g) and (h) as well as Appendix B of AS 2419.1 (2005); - C. in regard to the proximity of hydrants to buildings and other facilities - Part 3.2.2.2 (b), (c) and (d), with the exception that: - for dwellings and their associated outbuildings, hydrant coverage need only extend to the roof and external walls of those buildings; - for caravans and tents, hydrant coverage need only extend to the roof of those tents and caravans; for outdoor sales (54), processing or storage facilities, - hydrant coverage is required across the entire area of the outdoor sales (54), outdoor processing and outdoor storage facilities; - in regard to fire hydrant accessibility and clearance requirements - Part 3.5 and, where applicable, Part 3.6.
+- in regard to the general locational requirements for fire hydrants - Part 3.2.2.2 (a), (e), (f), (g) and (h) as well as Appendix B of AS 2419.1 (2005); - in regard to the proximity of hydrants to buildings and other facilities - Part 3.2.2.2 (b), (c) and (d), with the exception that: - for dwellings and their associated outbuildings, hydrant coverage need only extend to the roof and external walls of those buildings: - for caravans and tents, hydrant coverage need only extend to the roof of those tents and caravans; - for outdoor sales (54), processing or storage facilities, hydrant coverage is required across the entire area of the outdoor sales (54), outdoor processing and outdoor storage facilities; - in regard to fire hydrant accessibility and clearance d. requirements - Part 3.5 and, where applicable, Part 3.6.